doldsimo/lti-1.3-canvas-lms/README.md

-# LTI 1.3 Plugin Canvas Integration Example
+# LTI 1.3 plugin Canvas integration example

 > Repository describes and provides an example plugin on how a Learning Management System (LMS) can be extended with your own plugins using LTI 1.3 Advanced.
 In this example Canvas LMS is used.